 The 2010 season at the ‘bowl saw a few changes in the Saturday divisions.
 The Late Models, long suffering as the division with the worst car counts, were put onto a limited schedule, racing more bi-weekly than weekly.
 When they were off, the Truck division, which ran on both Wednesday and Saturdays in 2009, became the 6th point division on Saturday.
 The SK Modifieds, Street Stocks and Mini Stocks ran weekly while the Late Models, Truck and Legends Cars ran limited Saturday schedules.
 The Mini Stock and Street Stock events were officially increased to 25 laps for the first full season.
 The Budweiser Modified Nationals, featuring the $5,000 SK 150 event was moved to the Finale event instead of the traditional season-opener it had been since it’s inception back in 1997.
 Ironically, the Blast Off event, which had been the opening event for 25 years before the Bud Nationals, returned in honor of the Speedbowl’s 60th season as a 60-lap SK event.
 The Finale event, in addition to the Mod Nationals, featured the 100-lap season-ending event for the ACT Late Model tour.
 The regular NWAAS divisions’ events during the Finale would be non-point events for the first time since 1994.

-In the SK Modified division, Keith Rocco, who went into the previous 2 years' Finale events with a chance to win the Speedbowl title only to come up short both times, finally won his 1st SK Modified Championship.
-This time, he did so in dominant fashion winning a record 10 features in the season breaking Dennis Gada's 11-year old mark (9 wins in 1999).
-Behind Mike and Mark Pane's #57, Keith led the points from wire-to-wire after winning the first 2 races and 5 of the first 6 events.
+In the SK Modified division, Keith Rocco, who went into the previous 2 Finale weekends with a chance to win the Speedbowl title only to come up short both times, finally won his 1st SK Modified Championship.
+This time, he did so in dominant fashion winning a record 10 features in the season breaking Dennis Gada’s 11-year old record (9).
+Behind Mike and Mark Pane’s #57, Keith led the points from wire-to-wire after winning the first 2 races and 5 of the first 6 events.
 He won the season opening 60 lap Blast Off event and set fast time & led every lap of the SK 100 portion of the Mid-Season 300 in July.
-With 2 wins in the truck division as well (driving Scott Gregory's #94 machine), Keith ended up with 12 overall feature wins at the Speedbowl in 2010.
+With 2 wins in the truck division as well (driving Scott Gregory’s #94 machine), Keith ended up with 12 overall feature wins at the Speedbowl in 2010.
 Rocco also won the the NASCAR Whelen All-American Series National Championship when his 10th victory at the Speedbowl on Aug 14th clinched the title.
 It was his 20th win between the 3 CT tracks, 18 of which earned the maximum points possible under NWAAS rules.
-He joined Ted Christopher (2001) as the only Connecticut-based drivers to win the NWAAS title.
+He joined Ted Christopher (2001) as the only Connecticut-based drivers to win the NWAAS National title.

 Rocco also joined Christopher as the only drivers to win an SK Championship at all 3 Connecticut tracks during their career.
 In the season ending 150 lapper, Rocco (the Waterford & Stafford Champ) and Christopher (the Thompson Champ) battled for the lead most of the race, but Ron Yuhas Jr pitted for tires around the halfway mark, and took the lead from them with less than 10 laps to go to earn his second straight Budweiser Modified Nationals event.
 Ted Christopher tied Kenny Horton’s SK time trial record lap-time of 14.061 during qualifying.
 Yuhas, Jeff Pearl and Tyler Chadwick were second behind Rocco during the season with 3 wins apiece.